backtrace-labs/backtrace-forensics/README.md

 You can create a query in two ways:

-1. Create a `BacktraceForensic` instance and create queries from there:
+1. Create a `BacktraceForensics` instance and create queries from there:

     ```typescript
-    import { BacktraceForensic } from 'backtrace-forensic';
+    import { BacktraceForensics } from 'backtrace-forensics';
-    const instance = new BacktraceForensic({
+    const instance = new BacktraceForensics({
         /* any options here */
     });
     const query = instance.create();
     ```

-2. Use the static function from `BacktraceForensic`:
+2. Use the static function from `BacktraceForensics`:

     ```typescript
-    import { BacktraceForensic } from 'backtrace-forensic';
+    import { BacktraceForensics } from 'backtrace-forensics';
-    const query = BacktraceForensic.create({
+    const query = BacktraceForensics.create({
         /* any options here */
     });
     ```